Abm32/BlinkGuard/docs/guides/USAGE_GUIDE.md

 # BlinkGuard Usage Guide

+> **Quick Start**: See [QUICKSTART.md](./QUICKSTART.md) for installation and setup instructions.

 ## 🎯 What BlinkGuard Does

-BlinkGuard automatically scans Twitter/X for **Solana Blinks** (Blockchain Links) and shows safety indicators **before** you click them.
+BlinkGuard automatically scans Twitter/X and dial.to for **Solana Blinks** (Blockchain Links) and shows safety indicators **before** you click them.
 It analyzes transactions to detect potential drainers and scams.

 ## 🚀 How It Works

 ### Automatic Detection
-1. **You browse Twitter/X** - BlinkGuard runs in the background
+1. **You browse Twitter/X or dial.to** - BlinkGuard runs in the background
-2. **It detects Blinks** - Automatically finds `solana-action:` URLs in tweets
+2. **It detects Blinks** - Automatically finds `solana-action:` URLs in tweets or rendered Blink UI
 3. **It analyzes safety** - Simulates transactions and checks against the registry
 4. **It shows overlays** - Displays colored badges on Blink cards